80 Collyer Quay

 Photo courtesy of Preferred Hotel Group

-There are a few Western dishes, but the local specialities are the stars of the show, of course.
-Try the wok-fried carrot cake topped with prawns (not a cake at all, but a spicy white radish omelet), Wagyu beef rendang, and kong bak bao (pork belly steamed buns with chili and cilantro).
-Other classic, noteworthy dishes include the spicy laksa (rice vermicelli with quail eggs, bean curd puff, and prawns in coconut broth) and the comforting Teochew porridge (boiled-down rice topped with peanuts, steamed fish, a salted duck egg, and pickled mustard greens.)
+Clifford PierWhen the original Clifford Pier opened in 1933, floating hawkers sold their wares out of sampans (flat-bottomed wooden boats) docked there.
+Today, a namesake restaurant occupies the space once given over to the pier, and it celebrates this hawker heritage with a menu of reimagined Singaporean favorites.
+There are a few Western dishes, but the local specialties are the stars of the show.
+Try the wok-fried carrot cake topped with prawns (not a cake at all, but a spicy white-radish omelette), Wagyu beef rendang, and kong bak bao (steamed pork-belly buns with chili and cilantro).
+Other classic and noteworthy dishes include the spicy laksa (with rice vermicelli, quail eggs, and prawns in coconut broth) and the comforting Teochew rice porridge (topped with peanuts, steamed fish, a salted duck egg, and pickled mustard greens).